ppekala/ports-tools/README.md

 Script utilizing check-plist port's framework target output for updating outdated pkg-plist.

-plogsend
+plog
 --------

-Easy way to send tinderbox build logs to your FreeBSD account by scp.
+Easy way to send poudriere build logs to your FreeBSD account by scp or view them on your computer.

 reinplace-check
 ---------------